aliharbaji/hunt3r/docs/README.md

-# HaveIBeenPwned-Offline
+# hunt3r

-A tool to check whether your passwords have been exposed in a data breach using an offline version of the HaveIBeenPwned database.
+A command-line tool to check whether your passwords have been exposed in a data breach using an offline version of the HaveIBeenPwned database.

 ![Build Status](https://github.com/aliharbaji/haveibeenpwned-offline/actions/workflows/ci.yml/badge.svg)